roberd13/tableau-dse6-demo/README.md

 * Docker installed on your local system, see [Docker Installation Instructions](https://docs.docker.com/engine/installation/).

-* A working DSE Docker container running an Analytics workload with the DataStax config volume mounted and the following Spark UI ports bound.
+* A working DSE Docker container running an Analytics workload with the DataStax config volume mounted and the following AlwaysOnSQL/Spark UI ports bound.
   * 10000, 7080, 7077, 4040, 9077

 ```